 The distribution of the blue whale, Balaenop tera musculus, in the western North Atlantic generally extends from the Arctic to at least mid-latitudes.
 Blue whales are most frequently sighted in the waters off eastern Canada, with the majority of recent records from the Gulf of St. Lawrence (Sears et al. 1987).
 The species was hunted around Newfoundland in the first half of the 20th century (Sergeant 1966).
-The present Canadian distribution, broadly described, is spring, summer, and fall in the Gulf of St. Lawrence, especially along the north shore from the St. Lawrence River estuary to the Strait of Belle Isle and off eastern Nova Scotia.
+The present Canadian distribution, broadly described, is spring, summer, and fall in the Gulf of St. Lawrence, especially along the north shore from the St. Lawrence River estuary to the Strait of B elle Isle and off eastern Nova Scotia.
 The species occurs in winter off southern Newfoundland and also in summer in Davis Strait (Mansfield 1985).
 Individual identification has confirmed the movement of a blue whale between the Gulf of St. Lawrence and western Greenland (R. Sears and F. Larsen, unpublished data), although the extent of exchange between these two areas remains unknown.
+Similarly, a blue whale photographed by a NMFS large whale survey in August 1999 had previously been observed in the Gulf of St Lawrence in 1985 (R. Sears and P. Clapham, unpublished data).